 - Under US guidance, puncture the femoral vein with the 18Ga needle from dilator kit connected to a 3cc syringe.
-It can sometimes be easier to use the bare needle to gain access, especially in dry patients. - Because cannulas are way stiffer than central lines, it is critical to puncture the target vein with a shallow angle in order to allow smooth dilation and cannula placement.
+It can sometimes be easier to use the bare needle to gain access, especially in dry patients. - Because cannulas are much stiffer than central lines, it is critical to puncture the target vein with a shallow angle in order to allow smooth dilation and cannula placement.
 Also, the general vein axis, the vein puncture site, the tissue tract, and the skin puncture site should all "line up".
 These principles are particularly relevant for femoral access, especially in obese patients.
 This requires placement of the skin incision further down the groin as anticipated vein depth increases.
 In obese patients and depending on anatomy, this critical venous puncture step may require the use of the long 13-cm 16Ga Angiocath to be achieved smoothly. - Identify the artery (especially SFA) position related to the femoral vein as it can be just superficial to the vein and prevent easy venous puncture.
 Needless to say that any damage to the artery will be very problematic. - When the vein is punctured, as evidenced by easy blood suctioning (puncture with syringe) or constant blood backflow (bare needle technique), insert the wire to an appropriate depth (or until you see ectopy on monitor).
-The wire should go in without ANY resistance. - Remove needle. - While keeping the wire in place, re-sheath the wire in the plastic ring to prevent contamination. - Gain access to the second vessel in the same manner and again re-sheath the wire.
+The wire should go in without ANY resistance.
+Can also look at the right internal jugular vein on ultrasound to confirm the wire in the femoral vein.
+If using the EOPA cannula, can consider using the shorter wire that comes with the cannula - Remove needle. - While keeping the wire in place, re-sheath the wire in the plastic ring to prevent contamination. - Gain access to the second vessel in the same manner and again re-sheath the wire.

 Sometimes, using a pre-placed central line access (usually in the jugular vein) may be tempting to "speed up" the cannulation process.
 This should be avoided as sterile manipulation of old lines is always dubious.
 Also, because these lines were placed either for other purposes or by ECMOnaïve practitioners, the puncture principles developed above are usually not respected.
 In our experience, a fresh puncture made in the purpose of cannulation usually proves more efficient and is safer.
 Exception to this rule should be limited to patients who present very challenging vascular accesses (short neck, morbidly obese, limited access points), and in whom the balance between the risks and benefits favors attempting at reusing a previously-placed access.
-In these cases, central lines may not accommodate a .035 wire and an additional step using a smaller (.025 or .018) wire will be needed, with exchange for a <.035 once the first dilator is in place.
+In these cases, central lines may not accommodate a .035 wire and an additional step using a smaller (.025 or .018) wire will be needed, with exchange for a .035 once the first dilator is in place.
 Be careful that the inner channel of the dilator is too large for a <.035 wire which leaves a step at the tip of the dilator.
 Dilator must be smoothly pushed over such small wire to avoid vessel tearing.